hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 Note:
 Sudo: I will point out areas where things may get a little dicey if your test logs in as a normal user.
 It all works, but you have to adjust some tests for unprivileged users.
+After you install ServerSpec, you can start off with the serverspec-init command.

 ---
 ```